Ariella1997/Learning/DesignPatterns/StructuralPatterns/AdapterPattern/ReadMe.txt

-The AdapterPattern allows us to enable objects with incompatible interfaces to work together.
+The Adapter Pattern allows us to enable objects with incompatible interfaces to work together.

 Steps